Joe Burrow suffers serious knee injury, ending Bengals QB’s impressive rookie season

 On replay, the hit looked unavoidable.
 Three things happened at the same time.

 Burrow stepped up to throw, leaving his left leg vulnerable.
-Meanwhile, Cincinnati left guard Michael Jordan pushed bull-rushing defensive tackle Jonathan Allen into Burrow’s legs, as defensive end Montez Sweat hit Burrow high.
+Meanwhile, Cincinnati left guard Michael Jordan pushed bull-rushing defensive tackle Jonathan Allen into Burrow’s legs as defensive end Montez Sweat hit Burrow high.
 The combination of the two hits at once perhaps prevented Burrow from falling backward and instead put the pressure on Burrow’s left knee, which folded in.

 The Bengals have struggled to protect Burrow all year.
-Entering Sunday, he’d taken 72 hits, according to Sportradar, tied with the New York Giants’ Daniel Jones for the most by a quarterback in his first nine career games since at least 2000.
+Entering Sunday, he had taken 72 hits, according to Sportradar, tied with the New York Giants’ Daniel Jones for the most by a quarterback in his first nine games since at least 2000.
 This in part because of instability on the offensive line — Sunday marked Cincinnati’s sixth different starting unit in 10 games — but Taylor bristled at the suggestion the line was to blame.

 “People keep talking about the offensive line without seemingly watching the film the last four weeks,” he said, adding: “We felt like we were making a lot of progress over the last five weeks, and we are not going to apologize for any of that.”

-After the injury, players “were a little shook, to be honest,” said Bengals backup quarterback Ryan Finley.
+After the injury, players “were a little shook, to be honest,” Bengals backup quarterback Ryan Finley said.
 Players and coaches acknowledged the game’s tone shifted after the injury, and Washington capitalized in the win.

 The support shown for Burrow extended to social media, with messages from the likes of star quarterbacks Patrick Mahomes and Russell Wilson.
 Washington Coach Ron Rivera began his postgame news conference by praising Burrow as “a heck of a young man and a heck of a football player.”
-Washington was particularly affected by Burrow’s injury because three players — wide receiver Terry McLaurin, quarterback Dwayne Haskins and Young — played with Burrow at Ohio State.
+Washington was particularly affected by Burrow’s injury because three players — wide receiver Terry McLaurin, quarterback Dwayne Haskins and Young — played with Burrow at Ohio State before he transferred to LSU.

 “I wanted to keep playing against Joe,” said Young, who forced a fumble by Burrow on a crushing hit earlier in the game.
 “I was hurting for Joe.
 You just never want to see that happen to anybody.”

 For Cincinnati, the injury asks a franchise and fan base for patience at a time when they might not want to give it.
-The star Burrow was becoming buoyed hope that, 30 years since the Bengals’ last playoff win, they might be close to capturing another one in the near future.
+The star Burrow was becoming buoyed hope that, 30 years since the Bengals’ last playoff win, they might capture another one in the near future.
 They must rely on the rookie approaching the injury as he has everything else.

 “He handled everything like a professional from day one,” Taylor said.
 “The players have responded to him; the coaches have responded to him; the city has responded to him; and all that is equally as important.
 Everything we’d hoped he would be, and we’ll get him back at some point.”